While mobile devices have become immensely popular during the last decade or so, there is still a place for computers, be they laptop or desktop.

 - Charges a premium price for its premium service

-BEST VPN FOR COMPUTERS:ExpressVPN is my #1 choice for computer owners who are looking for optimal protection for their computers.
+RELIABLE VPN FOR COMPUTERS:ExpressVPN is a reliable VPN choice for computer owners who don’t mind paying more for premium VPN service.
 The provider offers app support for the main desktop and laptop computing platforms, and provides excellent connection speeds from its huge global server network.
 A 30-day money-back guarantee is available.

 Read my full review of ExpressVPN.

 CyberGhost offers easy-to-use, one-click access to servers around the globe, making an attractive option for first-time VPN users.

 The service offers apps for the Windows, macOS and Linux platforms.
 (Raspberry Pi and Chromebook protection is available via manual setup.)
 It also offers native support for iOS, Android, Amazon Fire TV and Android TV devices.

 Chrome and Firefox browser extensions are also available, as is compatibility with multiple router makes and models.